 We are Lisa and Joel Schmidt.
 One of us is a non-practicing public administrator; the other is a non-practicing biochemist.
-More importantly, we are practicing Catholics, married (to each other) with two children, Lucy and Jude (UPDATE: one on the way, due October 22, 2013, click here to see our announcement!).
-Lucy and Jude are named after saints, not Beatles’ songs.
-Now if we name the next babe Eleanor Rigby, feel free to call our bluff.
+More importantly, we are practicing Catholics, married (to each other) with three children: Lucy, Jude, and Lydia.
 We collectively refer to ourselves as Das Schmidt Haus.

 We love the Catholic faith.
 This is our personal blog about living an intentionally, joyfully Catholic life.
 We’re not perfect, and we don’t profess to be.
 But we’re trying … practicing, you might say.